Bahá’í News/Issue 302/Text

 "At the present time there are three Greek Cypriotes, one Armenian, and one Russian, reading the New Era.
 The Russian is reading it in English, the others in their own language.

-“There are many others who have, for the first time, heard the word Bahá’í, and most have asked "questions.
-Much literature (English pamphlets as well as the Greek pamphlet) has been distributed,
+"There are many others who have, for the first time, heard the word Bahá’í, and most have asked questions.
+Much literature (English pamphlets as well as the Greek pamphlet) has been distributed.

 "There is a great need for literature, Greek, Armenian, and Turkish.
 Let us hope that we may soon have an adequate and diversified amount of well-translated material for these people to read."

-INCORPORATION or NEW ASSEMBLY REPORTED
+INCORPORATION OF NEW ASSEMBLY REPORTED[edit]

-Bahá’í News previously reported the registration of the Italo—Swiss National Assembly which took place in May, 1955, and of the local assembly of Zurich, Switzerland, on August 10, 1955, Now comes news of the registration (incorporation) of the local assembly of Basel, Switzerland.
+Bahá’í NEWS previously reported the registration of the Italo-Swiss National Assembly which took place in May, 1955, and of the local assembly of Zürich, Switzerland, on August 10, 1955.
+Now comes news of the registration (incorporation) of the local assembly of Basel, Switzerland.
 (No date is given).
 Basel is a comparatively new assembly, having been formed a year ago.
-Bern and Geneva, Switzerland, are now
+Bern and Geneva, Switzerland, are now working to complete their registrations with the Handelsregister.
+All registrations are announced to the public through the Schweizerische Handelsblatt.

 WORLD RELIGION DAY OBSERVED IN BERN[edit]

-[Page 6]6
+[Page 6]

 REPORT ACHIEVEMENT OF MANY GOALS[edit]

-The National Spiritual Assembly of India, Pakistan. and Burma has reported the following progress in winning World Crusade goals:
+The National Spiritual Assembly of India, Pakistan, and Burma has reported the following progress in winning World Crusade goals:

-The reconstruction of the Ḥaẓíratu’l-Quds at Rangoon-has been completed during the last quarter of 1955.
-This, with the Ḥaẓíratu’l-Quds of Djakarta and Columbo, fulfills the goals for this part of the Crusade.
+The reconstruction of the Haziratu’l-Quds at Rangoon has been completed during the last quarter of 1955.
+This, with the Haziratu’l-Quds of Djakarta and Columbo, fulfills the goals for this part of the Crusade.

 The Publishing Trust has been established in New Delhi, and is now in operation.

-Hand of the Cause, on November 17.
-1955.
+The Bahá’í Community of Macao, with Dhikru’lláh Khádem, Hand of the Cause, on November 17, 1955.

-blies in India have been completed: Gwalior, Lucknow,_ and Nasik.
+The registration of three assemblies in India have been completed: Gwalior, Lucknow, and Nasik.
 Papers have been filed for the registration of Aligarh, Kanpur, and Rampur.
 Preliminary steps have been taken to register Allahabad, Ichalkaranji, Kamarhatti, Madras, Nagpur, and Srinagar.

 In Pakistan, it is hoped to complete the registration of Sialkot, Chittagong, Peshawar and Rawalpindi early this year.